aws-samples/terraform-eks-workshop/workshop/content/020_prerequisites/k8stools.md

 ![c9attachrole](/images/andyt/OpenIDE.jpg)
 - Click **Open IDE**

-**Occassionally during the workshop it may be necessary to re-open the IDE using the above technique.**
+**Occasionally during the workshop it may be necessary to re-open the IDE using the above technique.**

 {{% /notice %}}